Grilled Coconut Lobster Recipe- Australian Special

 Recipe Notes:

-Grill Alternative : If you don’t have a grill, you can broil the lobster in the oven for similar results.
+Grill vs Broil: If you don’t have a grill, broiling in the oven with the same marinade gives similar results; watch closely for browning.